Unaccustomed Earth: "Only Goodness"

 Sudha, while visiting home in Wayland from Penn for Christmas, agrees with her teenage brother, Rahul, to sneak beer into their parents' house.
 He agrees and even purchases vodka.
 The following summer, they see each other again, and it is revealed that Rahul's first-term grades at Cornell are dramatically lower than his high school grades, which causes concern to their parents.
 He is also arrested for possession of alcohol while driving.
 Meanwhile, Sudha has been accepted into the London School of Economics.
 A few years go by; Rahul drops out, and Sudha becomes engaged to Roger, a Brit, a decision that their parents approve of highly.
 Rahul lives with their parents, working a menial job.

 Shortly before Sudha's wedding, Rahul announces that he is engaged to a woman named Elena.
 This causes a rift in their family.
 Further, at the wedding, Rahul's alcoholism becomes apparent to everyone when he fights with their father over the microphone while he is toasting.
 This causes Rahul to become disconnected from the family for a few years.
 Meanwhile, Sudha, while living in London, gives birth to a boy, Neel.
 She responds to Rahul, who originally gave notice that he is coming to London to visit them.
-Rahul acts as a responsible uncle to Neel; he reveals that he has given up alcohol and takes care of Elena's daughter, Crystal, although they have yet to marry.
+Rahul acts as a responsible uncle to Neel; he reveals that he has given up alcohol and takes care of Elena's daughter, Crystal.
 He becomes close to Neel.
 One day near the end of his visit, he suggests that Sudha and Roger go out for a movie and leave him at the apartment with Neel.
 Skeptical, they agree given that Rahul has been exemplary during his time in London.
 Sudha and Roger return to find Rahul passed out and Neel in the bath, which causes a quarrel between Sudha and Roger.
 Rahul awakens and learns that he somehow, against all of his willpower, consumed some alcohol.
 He leaves, realizing that he has lost Sudha's trust forever.
 At the same time, Sudha feels partly responsible for her naive actions many years before.